-Information provided to the Committee must be made accessible to the public through the Canadian Impact Assessment Registry Internet site in a timely manner, unless it is required to keep certain information confidential.
+Information provided to the Committee must be made accessible to the public through the Canadian Impact Assessment Registry Internet site (the Registry) in a timely manner, unless the Committee determines that certain information should be kept confidential.

 The Committee may also retain the services of independent non-government experts to provide advice on certain subjects within the Study Terms of Reference.
-The names of the experts retained and any documents obtained or created by the experts and that are submitted to the Committee must be must be made accessible to the public through the Canadian Impact Assessment Registry Internet site in a timely manner, unless it is required to keep certain information confidential.
+The names of the experts retained and any documents obtained or created by the experts and that are submitted to the Committee must be must be made accessible to the public through the Registry in a timely manner, unless the Committee determines that certain information should be kept confidential.